Quake II engine: Engine features

-The level format, as with previous id Software engines, used binary space partitioning.
-The level environments were lit using lightmaps, a method in which light data for each surface is precalculated (this time, via a radiosity method) and stored as an image, which is then used to determine the lighting intensity each 3D model should receive, but not its direction.
+As with previous id Software engines, level geometry used binary space partitioning, and would be authored using constructive solid geometry like in the Quake engine.
+The level environments were lit using lightmaps, a method in which light data for each surface is precalculated (this time, via a radiosity method) and stored as an image, which is then overlaid onto the level geometry and used to determine the light intensity each 3D model should receive, but not its direction.